scottish-pl-institute/splv/2024-strathclyde/index.md

 ## Schedule

 All talks will take place on level 3 of the [McCance Building](https://maps.app.goo.gl/dRV3M6xkEbPh69id7) (follow the signs from the building entrance at 16 Richmond street).
+The invited and core courses will take place in room MC301.
+The specialised courses will take place in rooms MC301 and MC319.

 <div class="schedule">
  <table>